pivotal/skenario/docs/concepts.md

 most special-case simulation logic should be placed, because these are the methods called during a Movement.

-Note that `Remove()` does not allow the caller to select _which_ Entity to remove.
+Note that `Remove()` does allow the caller to select _which_ Entity to remove.
-Only that they will receive _an_ Entity, of the Stock's choosing.
+Also the caller is able to omit saying which Entity to remove and receive _an_ Entity, of the Stock's choosing.

 These methods are the main extension points for Skenario.
-Several specialised Stocks (eg RequestsBufferedStock, TrafficSource) implement simulation logic as part of their `Add()` or `Remove()` methods.
+Several specialised Stocks (eg RequestsRoutingStock, TrafficSource) implement simulation logic as part of their `Add()` or `Remove()` methods.
 Several of these wrap a simpler delegate Through stock.